metrorailings/OwlBlog/content/posts/week-13-insights-1.md

 Derek Carr's time to throw has to be studied here.
 He's holding the ball way too long, which usually indicates none of his receivers are open.

 I notice Washington dropping linebackers into the intermediate area of the field...makes me wonder if (like the Chiefs) the Raiders offense is unable to operate in dribs and drabs.
+But what about sideline routes?

+***

+## 49ers @ Seahawks

+Josh Norman is a point of weakness along that 49er secondary.

+***

+## Broncos @ Chiefs

+Contrary to Vegas expectations, Kansas City hasn't really fixed itself up much over the bye - Mahomes has less than 100 yards passing in the first half.
+Let this be testament to the theory that Vegas stubbornly sets their own line, contrary to whatever the public or even the esteemed sharps think.
+If a significant portion of money is on one side, so be it.